-Hundreds of pets die from heat exhaustion each year because they are left in parked vehicles (source: AVMA).
+Hundreds of pets die from heat exhaustion each year because they are left in parked vehicles.
 Many pet owners don't realize that even if they leave the windows cracked (or the air conditioner running), temperatures can still rise quickly and put pets at risk of serious illness or death.

-Exercising your dogs in the early morning or evening is recommended.
+Exercising your dogs in the early morning or evening is recommended, as the weather is at its coolest.
 Remember that hot pavement can injure your pet’s paws.
-Try this quick tip: Place the back of your hand on the pavement; if you can’t hold it for five seconds, it’s too hot to walk your dog.
+Try this quick tip: Place the back of your hand on the pavement and if you can’t hold it for five to seven seconds, it’s too hot to walk your dog.

 Signs of heat stress could include trouble breathing, excessive panting, increased heart rate, weakness or collapsing.
 If you suspect your pet is suffering from heat exhaustion, contact your veterinarian immediately.

-While it’s important to not have pets outside in the heat of the day, hot weather means inside temperatures can be more difficult to regulate as well.
-While it may be tempting to increase the temperature in your home to save on energy costs while you are at work or away on vacation, understand high temperatures inside can be dangerous to pets also.
-A good rule of thumb is if it’s too warm for you, it’s also too warm for your pets.
+While it’s important to not have pets outside in the heat of the day, hot seasons mean indoor temperatures can be more difficult to regulate as well.
+While it may be tempting to turn off the AC in your home to save on energy costs while you are at work or away on vacation, understand that high temperatures inside can also be dangerous to pets.
+A good rule of thumb is that if it’s too warm for you, it’s also too warm for your pets.

 Unfortunately, this can lead to an increase in pets being hit by automobiles.
 Keep your dogs on a leash or confined by a fence— even well-behaved dogs should be kept on leash.
 Many cats also get hit by vehicles.
-Be sure to keep cats indoors, on a cat harness and leash or in a specially-designed cat fence.
+Be sure to keep cats indoors, on a cat harness and leash, or in a specially-designed cat fence.

-Never leave your dog unsupervised near an uncovered pool, and have your dog wear a bright lifejacket when boating, at the lake or beach.
+Never leave your dog unsupervised near an uncovered pool, and have your dog wear a bright lifejacket when boating, at the lake, or on the beach.
 If you do have a pool, ensure the dog knows how to get out of the pool using the stairs by practicing with him or her several times.

 Charcoal briquettes used for grills can get stuck in your dog’s stomach, requiring surgery.
 Also, don’t allow your guests to share scraps with your dog.
-Fatty leftovers can result in severe abdominal pain, or even death.
+Fatty leftovers can result in severe abdominal pain or even death.
 Other foods, such as corn on the cob, also present a danger because they can become lodged in the dog’s intestines.

 BONUS TIP: Remember, while fireworks are common during summer celebrations, they can be very scary for your pets.
 During a fireworks display, keep your pets inside in a safe space, close all doors and windows and turn on the television or play calming music.
 Also make sure your pet is wearing a tag with your contact information, as well as the pet sitter’s contact information, should they become scared and bolt or escape.